 Consider obtaining a court order that prohibits the child from traveling out of the court’s jurisdiction, the state, or the country.

 Contact airlines and airport police stationed at departing airports to inform them of a court order.
 When contacting airlines, request to speak with an airline corporate security officer and be ready to prove your relationship to the child.
 Check if there is a reservation under your child’s name.

-Contact your embassy or consulate if the child is a dual citizen.
+Contact your embassy or consulate if the child is or may be a dual citizen.
+You can provide them with a copy of a court order granting you sole or joint custody or restricting the child from being removed from the United States.
+While the embassy is not legally obligated to honor your request, they may be persuaded by it.
 If you suspect your child has been taken out of the state, you can notify the nearest FBI field office.

 If you have any challenges getting local law enforcement to mobilize, reach out to the National Center for Missing and Exploited Children’s 24-hour hotline.
 NCMEC is a non-profit organization that provides support to parents whose children are missing, including domestic and international family abductions.

 The National Center for Missing and Exploited Children’s 24-hour hotline: 1-800-843-5678

 If your child is present in one of the countries the United States has partnered with under the Hague Convention, you can file an application requesting the child be returned to the United States or request access to the child.
 To do so, reach out to the Office of Children’s Issues that serves as the focal point for both parties as well as foreign central authorities and U.S. embassies abroad.
 The duty officer provides 24-hour assistance by phone or email.

 The Office of Children’s Issues: 1-888-407-4747 or PreventAbduction1@state.gov

 Thanks to Deanielle Dawra for the production of this country page.